Medology/.github/.github/ISSUE_TEMPLATE/Standard-Technical-Issue-Template.md

 `List of developers that would be considered to have in-depth info in or around the issue`

 ## Notes
-`A list of resources or caveats that would be applicable to the issue`
+`A list of resources or caveats that would be applicable to the issue.
+This section is for information *specific* to this issue.
+Any general purpose information regarding standards, conventions, etc., should go in the section below.`

+## Applicable Standards, Conventions, etc
+`Place any applicable standards, convention, etc here.
+This section is specifically for things that are not *specific* to this issue, but are applicable.
+Specific information for the issue must go in the "Notes" section.`

 ## Exploratory Testing
 `A comprehensive list of the areas of this project that are affected by this PR`